 Engwall et al. (2009) measured cold ions (< 100 eV, mostly H+) in the lobe regions and calculated typical values for lobe plasma properties (velocity, density, acceleration, etc.).
 As estimated by Haaland et al. (2012), most of the H+ ions return to the magnetosphere.
 The fate of oxygen ions is not fully understood.
-Seki et al. (2001) concluded that over 90 % of O+ return back to magnetosphere.
-However, this statement was challenged by Nilsson (2011), claiming that the Seki et al. (2001) study underestimated the outflowing energies of the O+ ions.
-Seki et al. (2001) used O+ energies lower than 1 keV, while Nilsson (2011) measured the energies in the range 1-8 keV at high altitudes (> 6 R_E).
-Ebihara et al. (2006) traced O+ ions and stated that most of them end up feeding the ring current.
-Their research included oxygen ions with low initial energies <200 eV.
+Seki et al. (2001) concluded that over 90 % of O+ returns to the magnetosphere.
+However, this statement was challenged by Nilsson (2011), claiming that the Seki et al. (2001) study underestimated the outflowing energies of the O^+ ions.
+Seki et al. (2001) used O^+ energies lower than 1 keV, while Nilsson (2011) measured the energies in the range 1-8 keV at high altitudes (> 6 R_E).
+Ebihara et al. (2006) traced O^+ ions and stated that most of them end up feeding the ring current.
+Their research included oxygen ions with low initial energies $< 200 \,\text{eV}$.
 Slapak and Nilsson (2018) looked for the total oxygen ion outflow from the ionosphere to the magnetosphere and concluded that there are no hidden populations of the oxygen ions.
-In their paper, oxygen ions originating from the cusps either exit the magnetosphere into the magnetosheath or are bound to the open field lines at X{GSM} ≈ -20 R_E.
-Liao et al. (2010) presented a statistical cusp oxygen outflow study and come to similar conclusion; ions originating from the cusps mostly end up on open
+In their paper, oxygen ions originating from the cusps either exit the magnetosphere into the magnetosheath or are bound to the open field lines at $X{\text{GSM}} \approx -20 R{\text{E}}$.
+Liao et al. (2010) presented a statistical cusp oxygen outflow study and came to a similar conclusion: ions originating from the cusps mostly end up on open field lines at $X{\rm GSM} \approx -20 R{\rm E}$ distances.

 A significant part of the acceleration along the magnetic field lines in the cusps is due to centrifugal acceleration (Cladis, 1986; Nilsson et al., 2008, 2010), and thus convection plays a considerable role.
-Other acceleration processes also take place in the cups and will be further discussed in section 3.
+Other acceleration processes also take place in the cusps and will be further discussed in Sect.
+3.

-Slapak et al. (2017) used the Composition and Distribution Function (CODIF) ion spectrometer onboard Cluster to get insitu measurements of O^+ and H^+ in the cusp and plasma mantle regions.
+Slapak et al. (2017) used the Composition and Distribution Function (CODIF) ion spectrometer onboard Cluster to get in situ measurements of O^+ and H^+ in the cusp and plasma mantle regions.
 The plasma mantle is a boundary region of the magnetic lobes, neighboring the tailward cusp.
-They concluded that most of the high altitude oxygen ion outflow is transported to the solar wind beyond the distant X-line or to the dayside magnetosheath.
+They concluded that most of the high-altitude oxygen ion outflow is transported to the solar wind beyond the distant X-line or to the dayside magnetosheath.
 Slapak et al. (2017) did not investigate the role of convection in detail, so in this paper, we further investigate the role of convection in oxygen outflow by combining Electron Drift Instrument (EDI) and CODIF data.
-We are trying to answer the question: What fraction of the high altitude cusp oxygen outflow returns to the magnetosphere?
+We are trying to answer the following question: what fraction of the high-altitude cusp oxygen outflow returns to the magnetosphere?

-This paper is organized as follows: In section 2 we discuss the key Cluster instruments used and give a short overview of

-5 the data sets.
-The method we use is discussed in detail in section 3, along with its assumptions and shortcomings.
-In section 4 we present the results for different geomagnetic conditions.
-Section 5 discusses the results, and a summary and conclusions are given in section 6.
+This paper is organized as follows: in Sect.
+2 we discuss the key Cluster instruments used and give a short overview of the datasets.
+The method we use is discussed in detail in Sect.
+3, along with its assumptions and shortcomings.
+In Sect.
+4 we present the results for different geomagnetic conditions.
+Section 5 discusses the results, and a summary and conclusions are given in Sect.
+6.